QuentinRa/blog.quentinra.dev/cyber/discovery/host/nessus/index.md

     * In Advanced, you may go for a "low bandwidth scan"
     * **Launch**: explore vulnerabilities to see results
 * **Web application test**: see vulnerabilities in your web app

+> In the credential tabs, you can log in to an account.
 </div></div>

+> **Note**: if you have a scope/knowledge of specific ports/... to scan, you can define a policy in the Policy tab.